Four Neighborhoods, One Community

 Connect.
 Learn.
 Collaborate.

 As part of our ongoing efforts to continue the conversation about our shared community, the BNMC hosts forums for community leaders and business owners from the neighborhoods around the Medical Campus to get together.
-Please check back for more information or contact Ekua Mends-Aidoo at firstname.lastname@example.org or 716.854.BNMC (2662).
+Our next meeting will be Wednesday, April 23rd, and the topic will be transportation on and around the BNMC.
+Please contact Ekua Mends-Aidoo at firstname.lastname@example.org or 716.854.BNMC (2662).

 Since its inception, the BNMC has met regularly with neighborhood leaders, and in 2008 the BNMC, in partnership with the City of Buffalo and the Fruit Belt and Allentown neighborhoods, embarked on a planning process called Four Neighborhoods, One Community designed to capture previous planning efforts and empower community members to speak with one voice about the changes they would like to see in their neighborhoods.